Miranda Hart: Books

 Hart released a book in October 2012 titled Is It Just Me?, featuring stories, anecdotes and life advice delivered in her own style.
-In January 2013 it was announced that she was writing a second book, called Peggy and Me, which was to be published on 9 October 2014, but was pushed back to 2015 and finally released in October 2016.
+In January 2013, it was announced that she was writing a second book, called Peggy and Me, which was to be published on 9 October 2014, but was pushed back to 2015, and finally released in October 2016, due to her laptop being stolen.
 The Best of Miranda, a compilation of scripts from the TV series Miranda, was published on 23 October 2014.
 In partnership with Comic Relief, Hart released a book called Miranda Hart's Daily Dose of Such Fun! in 2017, which featured something unique for the reader to do each day in the year.
 Also in 2017, she published The Girl with the Lost Smile, released in October.
+Hart's memoir, titled I Haven't Been Entirely Honest With You, was released on 10 October 2024.

 Personal life

+In her early twenties, Hart had an unsuccessful trial for Queens Park Rangers' women's team; she revealed this during Would I Lie to You.

+On 6 July 2024, Hart married chartered building surveyor Richard William Fairs in Hambledon, Hampshire.

 Hart is a Christian; she once said to fellow theist Victoria Coren Mitchell, "It's scary to say you're pro-God".
 She lives in Hammersmith, West London.

-In her early twenties, Hart had an unsuccessful trial at Queens Park Rangers' women's team; she revealed this during Would I Lie to You.
-During a special guest exclusive on the BBC Red Button, her first guest was her friend Clare Balding who was head girl in their schooldays.
+Health

+In August 2024, Hart revealed on The One Show that she had been chronically ill for three years.

+In her memoir, I Haven't Been Entirely Honest With You, published in October 2024, Hart revealed that she had been diagnosed with Lyme disease, which led to her becoming bed and house-bound with ME/CFS.
+She has said "Probably when I was about 14 or 15, I got a tick-borne illness... and that's when my symptoms started."

+Hart later said the “easy version” of her condition was that she had ME caused by Lyme disease.
+It had “played havoc with my immune system”, with viral infections such as shingles constantly being reactivated.
+She listed 10 keys to living well, which she says emerged after much research and have helped her 'live a life of joy and meaning and fulfilment in a way I never have before.'